MundoTango/replit_mundo_tango/20L_ENHANCED_LIFE_CEO_FRAMEWORK.md

 - Escalation protocols for complex decisions
 - Cross-agent consultation for interdisciplinary issues

+### Collaborative Project Review Workflow
+- **Project Card Distribution**: Each new project automatically routed to relevant agents/stakeholders
+- **Review Assignment**: System identifies which agents need to review based on project type and scope
+- **Task Identification Phase**: Each reviewer adds tasks they identify within their expertise area
+- **Consolidation Process**: All suggested tasks compiled and deduplicated by Life CEO agent
+- **Priority Consensus**: Collaborative ranking of tasks based on impact and urgency
+- **Assignment Finalization**: Tasks assigned to appropriate agents with clear ownership
+- **Progress Tracking**: Continuous monitoring of task completion across all stakeholders

 ### Real-World Integration
 - Direct API connections to financial institutions
 - Calendar and scheduling system integration